 Yes, pregnancy is displayed in three levels: As early as 4 days after ovulation a possible pregnancy is indicated, after 15 days a probable pregnancy is indicated.
 After 18 days post ovulation, Lady-Comp Baby is able to confirm pregnancy.
 This early knowledge is very valuable from a medical point of view, because you can immediately dispense with alcohol, medication or cigarettes.

 Quite simply, it answers the questions that arise when planning a child.
 It provides detailed information about your ovulation, your menstrual cycle and your hormone balance (CLI = sub-function of the corpus luteum).
 You can call up this information on the display at any time or print it out and discuss it with your doctor.

 On average, a woman can become pregnant on six days per cycle, five days before ovulation and on the day of ovulation.

 The non-hormonal IUD prevents the implantation of a fertilized egg in the mucous membrane of the uterus.
 Because the IUD is a foreign object inside the body, it causes the production of white blood cells - similar to inflammation.
 These small centers of inflammation in the uterus, which are normally not detected at all, can change the waking temperature.
-In order to obtain precise measurement results, it is therefore advisable to remove the spiral - and only then use a cycle computer for contraception.
+In order to obtain precise measurement results, it is therefore advisable to remove the spiral - and only then use a cycle computer.